awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 The absolute path to the file that contains the hex bytes public key extracted from onboard private key\.

 `devices.secureElementConfig.SecureElementSerialNumber`
-Optional\.
-The serial number of the secure element\.
+\(Optional\) The serial number of the secure element\.
 Provide this field when the serial number is printed out along with the device public key when you run the FreeRTOS demo/test project\.

 `identifiers`
-Optional\.
-An array of arbitrary name\-value pairs\.
+\(Optional\) An array of arbitrary name\-value pairs\.
 You can use these values in the build and flash commands described in the next section\.

 ## Configure Build, Flash, and Test Settings<a name="cfg-dt-ud"></a>